emmazzz/cs151_project/README.md

 `epilog_code_without_comments`: epilog code without comments, which can be directly pasted into Sierra and interacted with

 ## How to run the Prolog program
+### If you like web interfaces
+Our code is in the cloud!
+Go to https://swish.swi-prolog.org/p/movie_chatbot.pl and play with it.

+## If you prefer to run it locally
 Install `swi-prolog`, (you might need to do `chmod +x run.sh` to make it runnable) and run
 ```
 $ ./run.sh